Leave your contact details and Get 3 Live Classes for Free

 Oops!
 Something went wrong while submitting the form.

-If you’re applying in 2025, understanding which colleges expect ACT scores, what those scores should look like, and how they factor into admissions decisions will help you build a smarter application strategy.
+If you’re applying in 2026, understanding which colleges expect ACT scores and how they factor into admissions decisions will help you build a smarter application strategy.

 Top 10 Highly Selective Colleges That Consider ACT Scores